Powerlearnproject/se-day1-assignment-Mumbuaaa/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 The establishment of Software Engineering as a discipline in 1960s.
-The advent os structured programming in 1970s.
+The advent of structured programming in 1970s.
 The rise of agile methodologies in 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.